Tuesday, January 28, 2025

 "For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
 O death, where is thy sting?
 O grave, where is thy victory?"
 1 Corinthians 15:53-55

 The sting of death is sin, and the power of sin is the law; but thanks be to God, who gives us the victory through our Lord Jesus Christ.
-Therefore, my beloved brethren, be steadfast, immovable, always abounding the work of the Lord, knowing that your toil is not in vain in the Lord.”

-The Question of Life After Death
+Got Some Question of Life After Death?

 The Physical Resurrection: Essential to Christianity